rcarvalhosilva/CleanSwiftSourceryTemplate/README.md

 The template makes use of a marker protocol called `Scene` and a annotation `method`.
 Since this template is meant to be run one time just to create the files you can remove the protocol and the annotation from your source code. *You dont have to declare the protocol!*

-Given a Scene use case models files like the following:
+Given a scene use case models file like the following:

 ```Swift
 enum MyScene {